noman1811048/flask_api/README.md

 **POST** /user/request-password-reset

-First, go to your email and find a link that looks like this: http://127.0.0.1:5000/user/reset-password/3XvseRjDpxWINYhh0w0Mss8-8m4nrqYPZwFp-rCAX4s.
-Then, copy the last part of the URL (e.g., 3XvseRjDpxWINYhh0w0Mss8-8m4nrqYPZwFp-rCAX4s) and paste it into this endpoint: /user/reset-password/3XvseRjDpxWINYhh0w0Mss8-8m4nrqYPZwFp-rCAX4s.
+To reset your password, check your email for a message from us with a link like `http://127.0.0.1:5000/user/reset-password/3XvseRjDpxWINYhh0w0Mss8-8m4nrqYPZwFp-rCAX4s`.
+Copy the last part of the URL after the final slash.
+For example, in the URL `http://127.0.0.1:5000/user/reset-password/3XvseRjDpxWINYhh0w0Mss8-8m4nrqYPZwFp-rCAX4s`, the token is `3XvseRjDpxWINYhh0w0Mss8-8m4nrqYPZwFp-rCAX4s`.
+Paste this token into the following endpoint: `/user/reset-password/{token}`.
+Using the example token, the complete URL will be `/user/reset-password/3XvseRjDpxWINYhh0w0Mss8-8m4nrqYPZwFp-rCAX4s`.
+Visit this URL in your browser to proceed with resetting your password.

 **Request Body:**